LokadithyaM/How_did-_i_learn_angular-/README.md

 - bug in the additional docs area functionality wise i am done ui is also looking good enough one more point to cover is the
 - http client right now i am direclty calling without angualrs http capsulation so fixing that should do!

+# DAY 13
+bugs fixed !
+http wrapper not yet apart from that everything is done including sort filters .... getting a lot used to looking at the code keywords are still latin though..